Amazon SES vs Mailgun - the ultimate guide

 Dedicated IP

-Both ESPs allow you to purchase a dedicated IP for better email deliverability.
+Both ESPs allow your purchase a dedicated IP for better email deliverability.
 This costs $59/month in Mailgun and $24.95/month in Amazon SES.
 Both providers also support automatic warmup of the IP.

 Scheduled send

-Mailgun lets you schedule emails for sending at your preferred time.
-You can also allow Mailgun to decide the best time to send the email based on an analysis of your recipients' active time.
+Mailgun lets you schedule emails for send at your preferred time.
+You can also allow Mailgun decide the best time to send the email based on analysis of your recipients' active time.
 Amazon SES doesn't offer any of this.
 To do scheduled send with Amazon SES, an idea will be to use a delayed Amazon SQS queue that will trigger the send through Lambda.

 Templates